marc2k3/marc2k3.github.io/docs/component/run-main.md

 [Download :material-download:](../files/foo_run_main-1.1.0.fb2k-component){ .md-button }

 ## Overview
-Unlike the built in command line handler/`foo_runcmd`, this component has full support for dynamically generated menu commands meaning you can use `Edit` commands and switch playlists, change output devices etc.
+This component is for executing main menu commands via the command line.
+While `foobar2000` itself has a command line handler built in, it is less useful because:

+-it does not support dyanmically generated menu commands -it cannot disambiguate between menu item names that might appear more than once under different sub-menus.

+This component address both of those issues meaning you can use it to switch playlists or audio devices:

 ![run main](../images/run-main.gif)

 ## Usage

-To avoid ambiguity with common names that might appear more than once under different sub menus, you must supply the full path to the command.
+To avoid the ambiguity issue mentioned above, you must supply the full path to the command.

 !!! example
 	```